 - Reduce rework.
 Keeping things simple at the beginning of your project, you can minimize the number of further remakes.

-- Build first contact with end-users.
+- Build the first contact with end-users.
 With MVP, you can attract the attention of users and build your first fan base.
 You’ll get feedback from your audience and define which features your app lacks.
 Providing customers with what they want, you can show your dedication to the project and build a community of users.

 - Receive market recognition.
 With MVP, you show at what market your startup is targeted.
 You can demonstrate how your product differs from the others or attract investors and companions by the unique functionality of your app.